finos/compliant-financial-infrastructure/.github/CONTRIBUTING.md

-# Contributing to Cloud Service Certification
+# Contributing to Compliant Financial Infrastructure
 :+1: First off, thanks for taking the time to contribute! :+1:

 ## Contributor License Agreement (CLA)